When you’re thinking about conversion rate optimization, returns probably aren’t the first thing to pop into your mind.

-Returns can start as a negative customer experience, but you can use returns as an opportunity to encourage them to shop with you again!
+Returns can start as a negative customer experience, but you can easily use them as an opportunity to encourage customers to shop with you again!

 Try sending an automated email 72 hours after a return; express your apologies and offer them a discount on another purchase.
 This is a nice touch that shows you care, while also encouraging them to buy again.

-Just because they didn’t like one item doesn’t mean they won’t buy another!
+Remember, just because a customer didn’t like one item doesn’t mean they won’t buy another!

 Your store’s return policy must be easy to find so visitors are aware of their options.
-Reinforcing the message throughout the shopping journey gives a peace of mind to customers—and it doesn’t make them have to work hard to find the info they need to get to the decision stage.
+Reinforcing the message throughout the shopping journey gives peace of mind to customers—and it doesn’t make them have to work hard to find the info they need to get to the decision stage.

-Finally, make sure that you monitor your data to gauge how the updated return policy is impacting your business.
+Finally, make sure you monitor your data to gauge how the updated return policy is impacting your ecommerce business.